NelsonAU/mctslib/README.md

 # mctslib

 ## Development setup
-To do development on this project, do
+To do development on this project
 ```sh
 $ python3 setup.py develop # setup.py will build and install development version
 ```

-To run tests and flake8, do
+To run tests:
 ```sh
 $ tox -e py39,flake8 # substitute 39 for desired python version
 ```

-## Defining an environment
+## Defining an environment in Python

-### Python
 The primary feature of mctslib is the ability to define an environment in Python and be able to run any algorithm mctslib provides in that environment.
 Some algorithms have extra requirements (for example, that the node store the action that led to the state, or that the node is hashable).
 Here